juba/robservable/README.md

 - Display specific cells of a published or shared notebook as an `htmlwidget`
 - Use R data to update cell values
 - Add observers on cell values to communicate with a Shiny app
-- Use inside Shiny app or Rmarkdown document (as any htmlwidget)
+- Use inside Shiny app, Rmarkdown or Quarto document (as any htmlwidget)

 ## Limitations

+> **Warning**: in Quarto documents, you must either use `robservable` or `ojs` cells.
+Using both in the same document will make at least one of both fail.

 - Named cells can be included by name, but unnamed cells are refenced by their index (1-based), which is sometimes a bit tricky to determine.
 An alternative is to fork the notebook and name the cell in Observable.
 - No offline support : the included notebooks have to be downloaded each time they are used.